 To use databases efficiently there are several search techniques you can use to improve the precision of your search results.
-These include: phrase search, wildcards, and Boolean logic.
+These include: Boolean operators, phrase search, and wildcards.
 Learn how to use these handy techniques to become more successful in your quest for information by watching the video Searching databases (4:54).

 Also have a look at the module Search techniques - from snowball to cited reference search to learn more about different search methods.